-We estimate that the net proceeds to us from the sale of the shares of common stock offered by us will be approximately \$99.5 million, or approximately \$105.2 million if the underwriters' over-allotment option is exercised in full, based on an assumed initial public offering price of \$15.00 per share and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds to us from the sale of the shares of common stock offered by us will be approximately \$\ if the underwriters' over-allotment option is exercised in full, based on an assumed initial public offering price of \$\ per share and after deducting underwriting discounts and commissions and estimated offering expenses.
 We will not receive any proceeds from the sale of shares to be offered by the selling stockholders.